Week 2 April 8, 2022

 Normally, in a court of law you are looking for eyewitnesses who have heard and seen what happened.
 However, our senses often have poor reliability (especially when our memory is foggy).
-And then there are the deep fakes.
+And then there are the deep fakes and fake news.
 God tells us in 11.3-4 that he will not judge by what he sees and hears, but will judge with righteousness and justice.
 He will get it right, and will never be manipulated by false/deceiving evidence or testimony.

-The second coming actually refers not to the rapture itself, but Jesus’ physical return to the earth after the tribulation to rule and reign for this time period.
+The second coming actually refers not to the rapture itself, but Jesus’ physical return to the earth after the tribulation to rule and reign on this planet during this time period.
 Of course, there are other theories on this, but what I presented is the most well-regarded evangelical position.

 In 11.16, a promise is made for those of the northern kingdom who survived the invasion of the Assyrians.

 In 13.6, the Day of the Lord is mentioned.
-Throughout the Old Testament, the Day of the Lord is referred to, sometimes as a day of victory and rejoicing, and sometimes, like here, as a day of judgment and dread.
-No one really understood at the time what it really was all about.
+Throughout the Old Testament, the Day of the Lord is referred to sometimes as a day of victory and rejoicing, and sometimes— like here— as a day of judgment and dread.
+No one really understood in Isaiah’s time (and all through Old Testament history, for that matter) what it really was all about.
 Jesus cleared a lot of the confusion up with his appearance and his teaching.

 Notes on Psalms Chapter eight is one that you would do well to consider memorizing in its entirety.
 It’s only nine verses (and two of them are identical!).
+Yahweh Adonai, the Lord, our Lord.
 In 11.5, we read for the only time that I know of in the Bible people that God hates.
 It says he hates the wicked “with a passion.”

 The lostness of mankind and the plan of salvation that was to emerge out of God’s presence (Zion), with allusions to the coming Messiah is found in 14.2-3, 7.